FREELANG Dictionary: History

-FREELANG Dictionary has it roots in the Dutch Dictionary Project, started in 1996 by Frits van Zanten and his friend Tom van der Meijden.
-The project initially consisted of electronic wordlists from Dutch to other languages, but with a team of volunteers around the world, they started to build web sites to distribute the program and some word lists based on their language expertise.
+FREELANG Dictionary has its roots in the Dutch Dictionary Project, started in 1996 by Frits van Zanten and his friend Tom van der Meijden.
+The project initially consisted of electronic wordlists from Dutch to other languages, but with a team of volunteers around the world, they started to build websites to distribute the program and some word lists based on their language expertise.
 In August 1997, the French version was hosted under the name of FREELANG, headed by the French Dutch Dictionary Project lead, Beaumont.

 From 1998 to 2000, Frits and Tom progressively stepped out of the project.
 By the summer of 1998, the Dutch Dictionary Project team consisted of six members—Dario (Italy), Peter (Sweden), Vladimir (Russia), Tom (Norway), Gustaf (Denmark) and Beaumont (France)—who decided to continue with the venture.
 Vladimir, the Russian Dutch Dictionary Project lead, wrote new scripts to simplify the creation of new dictionaries.
-The Translation Help Service was created, offering free translations courtesy of a growing team of volunteer translators.
+The Translation Help Service was created, offering free translations' courtesy of a growing team of volunteer translators.
 In October 2001, both the English and Dutch versions of the Dutch Dictionary Project were brought under FREELANG.
 The current FREELANG site is managed by Beaumont, based in Bangkok, Thailand since October 2002.
 In April 2003, the Spanish version was brought under FREELANG.
 In a major website restructuring in May 2009, English, French, German, Italian, Lithuanian, Russian, Spanish and Thai welcome pages were added, providing a portal to access the English, French and Spanish FREELANG sites.